jjmarre/jjmarre.github.io/README.md

       { type: 'p', html: "<i class='friendly'>The big takeaway: knowing whether a recession is from AD or real shocks tells you what policy might help.
 AD problems?
 Stimulus might work.
 Real shocks?
 Policy is much more limited.</i>" }
     ],
     flashcards: [
-      { term: "Aggregate Demand (AD)", def: "All combinations of inflation and real growth consistent with a given spending growth rate.
+      { term: "Business fluctuations", def: "Ups and downs of real GDP around its long-term Solow trend." }, { term: "Recession", def: "Significant, widespread decline in real GDP, employment, income, and sales for more than a few months." }, { term: "Aggregate Demand (AD)", def: "All combinations of inflation and real growth consistent with a given spending growth rate.
 Slope = −1." }, { term: "Long-Run Aggregate Supply (LRAS)", def: "Vertical at the Solow growth rate.
 Real growth determined by real factors, not money." }, { term: "Short-Run Aggregate Supply (SRAS)", def: "Upward-sloping due to sticky wages, sticky prices, menu costs, and nominal wage confusion." },